openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

       :align: center

    .. note:: Nagios clustering for high availability requires that you assign
-      the *Infrastructure_Alerting* role to at least three nodes.
+      the *Infrastructure_Alerting* role to three different nodes.
       Note also that it is possible to add or remove nodes with the *Infrastructure_Alerting* role after deployment.